varigence/docs/bimlflex/concepts/index.md

 ## Data Solution Concepts

-A data solution comprises of a number of concepts, technologies and decisions around information modelling and solution design.
+A data solution comprises of a number of concepts, technologies and decisions around information modeling and solution design.
 This section provides an overview of essential concepts that are part of these considerations, and how BimlFlex supports them.

 ### Architecture